PRich57/short-url/README.md

 - The Home page is accessible upon logging in.
 First-time users need to sign up.
 - Enter the original URL you wish to shorten.
 Optionally, specify a custom URL path.
 - View your three most recent short URLs, listed in descending order from newest to oldest.
+- You can click the copy icon button next to each short URL to easily copy it to your clipboard for quick sharing.

 ##### User Authentication